troyane/GoodHabits/docs/tutorial.md

 property alias recordDetails: // ...
 ```

-Actual variables will be stored in so-called private section, inside component:
+Actual variables will be stored in a so-called private section, inside component:
 ```qml
 Item {
     id: _